 A narrow band, created by a precast concrete parapet cap, defines the top of the second story parapet and guardrail for the third story terrace.
-This parapet and the simple cornice line created by its cap are interrupted, however, by additional steel Juliette balconies, and Landmarks Commissioners have previously expressed concern (at design advice hearings in June and September) that these openings in the canopy are not consistent with the historic character of the district and expressed concern that they allow too much visibility of the exterior display areas on this terrace.
-Thus, a condition of approval requiring the solid parapet/guardrail above the second story and at the third story roof terrace to be continuous and uninterrupted by Juliette balconies or railings is necessary to preserve the building's compatibility with the historic district.
+This parapet and the simple cornice line created by its cap are interrupted, however, by steel railings set into the parapet and which align with the Juliette balconies below and the aluminum windows behind.
+These railings, of which there are two alternative designs-one at 24" tall and the other at 8" tall-replace the Juliette balconies that were originally proposed and shown at the December 14, 2015, hearing.
+At that hearing, the Landmarks Commission reiterated its opposition to the Juliette balconies in this location-similar to concerns they expressed previously at design advice hearings in June and September-that these openings in the parapet are not consistent with the historic character of buildings in the district and expressed additional concern that they allow too much visibility of the exterior display areas on this terrace.
+The original staff report recommended a condition of approval requiring the solid parapet/guardrail above the second story and at the third story roof terrace to be continuous and uninterrupted by Juliette balconies or railings to preserve the building's compatibility with the historic district.
+The Commission indicated that a rail inset no more than 8" deep may be acceptable as long as the exterior display on the terrace does not become visible.
+This would help the cornice line here to be continuously expressed and better maintain historic character at the lower building massing facing NW 23rd Ave.
+Thus, staff recommends a condition approving the proposed alternative 8" rail and parapet cutout at the third floor terrace rather than the 24" rail and cutout and rather than the previously proposed Juliette balconies.

-A similar condition exists at the primary cornice at the top of the main building massing.
-Here, the cornice is more articulated than the lower cornice line and composed with profiles in the stucco walls and a metal coping cap creating the additional cornice height and banding traditionally found on multistory buildings in the district.
-A secondary guardrail composed of stucco-covered CMU and a precast concrete cap into which a glass guardrail are located behind the primary parapet.
-The space between the parapet and guardrail is occupied by a planter.
+is more articulated than the lower cornice line and composed with profiles in the stucco walls and a metal coping cap creating the additional cornice height and banding traditionally found on multistory buildings in the district.
+A secondary guardrail composed of stucco-covered CMU and a precast concrete cap onto which a steel guardrail is placed sits behind the primary parapet.
+This steel guardrail completely replaces the glass guardrail which occupied the majority of this guardrail in the original proposal, save for the areas on the west, north, and east facades where the primary parapet steps down.
+Now, with a continuous steel guardrail, the parapet composition reads more cohesively and utilizes a more-historically compatible building system than the previously proposed glass guardrail.
+The space between the primary parapet and this guardrail is occupied by a long, continuous planter.
 Like at the outdoor terrace below, however, the cornice is not continuous and is interrupted at the central building bay with a lower and shorter cornice, though the cornice's lowest molding datum line is maintained.
-Here too, the Landmarks Commission has previously specified that a continuous cornice line would be more compatible with the character of the historic district; maintaining the continuity of the glass guardrail behind would also help to keep it a secondary element and keep it more-or-less invisible behind the cornice.
+The Landmarks Commission has previously stated that a continuous cornice line would be more compatible with the character of the historic district; however, at the December 14, 2015, hearing, the Commission came to the conclusion that the step down in the parapet at the center bay of the west and north elevations was a pattern consistent with the character of other buildings in the district which have varying parapet heights.